guilhem-martin/go-guerrilla-wiki/Configuration.md

 The `protocols` setting is an array with just two elements.
 The first element is the minimum protocol version, the second is the maximum.
-Avoid ssl3.0.
 All lowercase.

-* ssl3.0 (to be removed in Go 1.14)
+ssl3.0 has be deprecated and was removed in version 1.6.6

 * tls1.0
 * tls1.1
 * tls1.2